Volume Rigidity of Simplicial Manifolds

-Note that, if $p$ is generic, then $f(p)$ will be a regular value of the volume rigidity map $f$ for any hypergraph $H$.
-We can now apply a similar analysis to that given by Asimow and Roth \cite{AR} for bar-joint frameworks to deduce the following result. \begin{proposition} Let $H=(V,E)$ be a hypergraph and $p:V\rightarrow \mathbb{R}^d$ be generic.
+Note that, since the volume rigidity map $f$ is a polynomial map with rational coefficients, $f(p)$ will be a regular value of $f$ whenever $p$ is generic, and hence $f^{-1}(f(p))$ will be a manifold of dimension $d|V|-\rank R(H,p)$.
+Since the submanifold generated by the trivial motions of $(H,p)$ has dimension $d|V|-\binom{d+1}{2}+\binom{d-d_p}{2}$ by \cite{AR}, this gives: \begin{proposition} Let $H=(V,E)$ be a hypergraph and $p:V\rightarrow \mathbb{R}^d$ be generic.
 Then $(H,p)$ is volume rigid if and only if it is infinitesimally volume rigid. \end{proposition}

 Proposition \ref{prop:equivalence} allows us to define a hypergraph $H$ as being {\em volume rigid in $\R^d$} if some, or equivalently every, generic realisation of $H$ in $\R^d$ is infinitesimally volume rigid.